 Digital Media for Designers II

-This continuation of VDE 2450 introduces students to digitally delivered, time-based, and interactive media.
-Software applications (Adobe Dreamweaver, After Effects) are used to expand upon the work of VDE 2450.
+This continuation of DES 2450 introduces students to digitally delivered, time-based, and interactive media.
+Software applications (Adobe Dreamweaver, After Effects) are used to expand upon the work of DES 2450.
 Required for graphic design majors.

 Word and Image I

 DES 2500 / 3 credits / Fall

 An introduction to the professional program in graphic design and visual communications.
 Emphasis is on skill development in controlling the performance of elements within a field; generation, refinement, and analysis of graphic forms and representations through a variety of drawing techniques; development of symbols and icons; and composition, variation, and discovery of word/image relationships through experimentation and play.
 Historical typographic distinctions are also explored.
 Required for graphic design majors.